-The course starts with a review of major avalanche components for assessing stability, snowpack, weather, and terrain choices.
-We’ll do a quick gear check, and plan our tour based on the forecast.
+The course starts with an online evening session.
+We’ll review the mountain weather forecast, snowpack, avalanche bulletin, and terrain choices.
+We’ll do a quick gear check, and plan our tour route based on the forecasts and our group.

 We’ll be out touring and skiing in the backcountry all day!
 We’ll make avalanche hazard observations, travel on terrain suitable to the conditions and the group, review field stability tests and companion rescue techniques, and work on good communication strategies in the field.
 Bring your updated knowledge back to your ski partners, and be an awesome asset to your backcountry ski group this winter!

-Field Day Jan 9 with evening Online Session scheduled Jan 7
+Field Day Jan 27 with evening Online Session Jan 25

 Field Day Feb 24 with evening Online Session Feb 22

 Field Day Mar 17 with evening Online Session Mar 15

 6:30pm - 8:00pm

 One evening before your course (TBD), we’ll meet up online to review the recent history of the snowpack and the avalanche bulletin.
 During this session, we’ll practice tour planning with our AIARE Blue Books and topo maps.
 Our Backcountry Babes instructors have years of backcountry skiing experience, ranging from Professional Ski Patrollers, AIARE avalanche course instructors, cat ski guides, PSIA ski instructors, Wilderness First Responders, and are excellent mentors for refreshing and developing your backcountry skiing skills.
 Bring your ski partners to our Backcountry Babes course to hone your skills, and/or take your knowledge back to your ski partners to help them be up-to-date for the season.

 8:30 - 4:00 pm

 Intermediate Backcountry Ski Tour